chase-lab/biodiv-patterns-course-2021/week 1/5 - Friday/readme.md

 ## Afternoon session (13:00-15:00)
 Lecture on phylogenetic diversity

-Run the phylogenetic diversity R code with BCI plot data or your own data
+Run the R code with BCI plot data or your own data

 Wrap up